sujith-eag/personal-site/content/docs/c/k&r_c_book/c0-introduction-p-c-2.md

 Hello Sarah
 ```

 **Declaring Character Arrays in C**:
 In C, `char name[100];` defines an array to hold up to 100 characters (no strings in C, just arrays of characters).
 This array has a fixed size and cannot dynamically grow like Python strings.
 In Python, strings are objects and have dynamic sizes.

 **Using `scanf` for String Input**:
 `scanf("%100s", name);` reads up to 100 characters into the `name` array.
 `%100s` format specifier limits the input to 100 characters.

 In C, arrays are passed by reference, so there’s no need for `&` with `name`.
 Simply passing the array variable provides the address of the first element.

-In C character array size has to be predefinesd, which can lead to buffer overflow issues if not managed carefully.
+In C character array size has to be predefined, which can lead to buffer overflow issues if not managed carefully.

 ---